Notting Hill Carnival: History

-Concerns about the size of the event resulted in London's then mayor, Ken Livingstone, setting up a Carnival Review Group in 2000 to look into "formulating guidelines to safeguard the future of the Carnival".
-An interim report by the review resulted in a change to the route in 2002.
+Concerns about the size of the event led to London mayor Ken Livingstone setting up a Carnival Review Group in 2000 to look into "formulating guidelines to safeguard the future of the Carnival".
+An interim report by the review led to a change to the route in 2002.
 When the full report was published in 2004, it recommended that Hyde Park be used as a "savannah" (an open space to draw crowds away from residential areas), though the proposal of such a move attracted concerns, including that the Hyde Park event might overshadow the original street carnival.

 In 2003 the Notting Hill Carnival was run by a limited company, the Notting Hill Carnival Trust Ltd. A report by the London Development Agency on the 2002 Carnival estimated that the event contributed around £93 million to the London and UK economy.

-The Mayor of London's Carnival Review Group's report (published in 2004) led to the parades taking a circular rather than linear route, but a recommendation to relocate the event in Hyde Park has been resisted.
+The Mayor of London's Carnival Review Group's report, published in 2004, led to the parades taking a circular rather than linear route, but a recommendation to relocate the event in Hyde Park was resisted.

 In 2015 there was controversy when the Carnival Trust charged journalists £100 to cover the event, and demanded copies of all work produced relating to the event within three weeks of the end of the Carnival.
 The National Union of Journalists organised a boycott of the event.
-In 2016 the charge remained, but in June 2017 the Carnival's new event management team introduced a revised media policy, with no request for any accreditation fees.
+In 2016 the charge remained, but in June 2017 the Carnival's new event management team introduced a revised media policy, with no requirement for accreditation fees.

 On both days at the 2017 carnival, a minute's silence was observed in tribute to the victims of the Grenfell Tower fire, with many carnival-goers wearing "green for Grenfell".

-The 2020 carnival was cancelled due to the ongoing COVID-19 pandemic, although free live-streamed events were shown online across four channels.
-On 18 June 2021 it was announced that the 2021 Carnival would not take place either, due to "ongoing uncertainty and COVID-19 risk".
+The 2020 carnival was cancelled due to the ongoing COVID-19 pandemic, although free live-streamed events were shown online across four channels; the 2021 Carnival was also cancelled.

-In 2022 Notting Hill Carnival returned after a two-year hiatus.
-It started with a run and included a 72 second silence to remember 72 victims of the Grenfell Tower fire in 2017.
+Carnival resumed in 2022, starting with a run, and with a 72-second silence to remember the 72 victims of the 2017 Grenfell Tower fire.

+In March 2026, the Mayor of London announced £5 million in funding for the 2026 carnival, with a focus on managing overcrowding.

+The 2026 carnival celebrated its 60th anniversary.